 In recognition of past, present, and future Congressional Medal of Honor winners, I introduced, H.R.272, the Medal of Honor Priority Care.
 The bill elevates the Priority Group for Medal of Honor recipients at the Veteran’s Health Administration from Group 3 to Group 1.
 The 76 living Medal of Honor recipients have gone above and beyond the call of duty and distinguished themselves for gallantry and valor.
 They have received the highest award within the Armed Services and it is fitting that these brave soldiers be allotted first Priority Status when enrolling for their VA health care benefits.
 H.R.272 was included as part of a larger Veterans Health Care and Benefits bill, which passed the House on December 6, 2016 and was signed into law by the President Obama on December 16, 2016.

 The bureaucratic culture in the VA has led to long wait times and subpar healthcare for our nation’s veterans.
-In order to overhaul the bureaucratic culture and ensure VA employees are held accountable for their actions, the House has passed The Department of Veterans Affairs Accountability and Whistleblower Protection Act and H.R.
-27, The Ensuring VA Employee Accountability Act.
+In order to overhaul the bureaucratic culture and ensure VA employees are held accountable for their actions, the House has passed The Department of Veterans Affairs Accountability and Whistleblower Protection Act in June 2018 and H.R.
+27, The Ensuring VA Employee Accountability Act in January 2017.
 The Department of Veterans Affairs Accountability and Whistleblower Protection Act of 2017 provides the Secretary of the VA with increased flexibility to remove, demote or suspend any VA employee for performance or misconduct while H.R.
 27 ensures that all reprimands and admonishments given to VA employees remain in their files as long as they are employed by the VA.